shainamighty/ecom-fraud-detection/README.md

 ## Cost-sensitive threshold optimization

-Instead of picking a threshold by F1 or a recall floor, this project defines an explicit cost matrix and picks the threshold that **minimizes expected rupee cost** on the test set:
+Rather than picking a threshold by F1 or a fixed recall floor, this project defines an explicit cost matrix and picks the threshold that **minimizes expected rupee cost** on the test set:

 - `cost_fn` (missing a real fraud) = ~2x the average fraud transaction
   amount (₹1,095.64), approximating the loss plus chargeback/penalty overhead